HJBowers/phase4-interview-challenge/README.md

 Users can:

 - See a "default" profile photo on their profile page before adding their own photo.
-- Update their profile photo (e.g. via Uploadcare).
+- 1 their profile photo (e.g. via Uploadcare).
 - See user profile photos next to their reviews.
 - Receive a welcome email after creating an account.
 - Visit user profile pages via "pretty" URLs, like "/users/james-franco".